timescale/docs/timescaledb/how-to-guides/hyperfunctions/approximate-percentile.md

 word for this type of function.
 </highlight>

+For more information about approximate percentiles, read our [blog post][approx-percentile-blog].

 ## Run an approximate percentage query
 In this procedure, we are using an example table called `response_times` that contains information about how long a server takes to respond to API calls.